peak-ai/platform-global-images/workflow/python/ds-pack/v1/README.md

-# workflow-python-barebones-v1
+# workflow-python-ds-pack-v1
-This is the smallest Python image that allows users to run workflows.
-This contains the minimal set of packages installed that allows users to make the most of workflows.
+This is the Data Science pack Python image made for workflows.
+On top of the barebones Python image this contains a set of most-commonly used dependencies.

 ## Image Details
 ### Base Image